jemc/slides-pony/source.md

 Easy to use the safe patterns

-%% We want to use tools and conventions that make these safe patterns easy to use - programmers are lazy, so we have to make it easy to do the right thing or we'll mostly choose to do the wrong thing.
+%% We want to use tools and conventions that make these safe patterns easy to use - programmers are lazy, so we have to make it easier to do the right thing or we'll mostly choose to do the wrong thing.
+Some people call this "falling into the pit of success".

 Verify safety by verifying the patterns